 5.2.3.2.1 General

-A MBS session charging CHF CDR is used to collect charging information related to the MBS session data information from a single data source (e.g. Application Service Provider) in Flow Based Charging.
+A MBS session charging CHF CDR is used to collect charging information related to the MBS session data information from a single data source (e.g. Application Service Provider).

 A CHF CDR shall be opened when the CHF receives Charging Data Request[Initial].